Galeon (GALEON) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Galeon Historical Price

-According to the latest data gathered on Galeon live price page, the current price of Galeon is 0.01029557USD.
-The circulating supply of Galeon(GALEON) is 725.58M GALEON , giving it a market capitalization of $7.47M.
+According to the latest data gathered on Galeon live price page, the current price of Galeon is 0.01044159USD.
+The circulating supply of Galeon(GALEON) is 725.55M GALEON , giving it a market capitalization of $7.57M.

 The Galeon Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GALEON based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.